 Sebastian graduated with a Bachelor of Science in Ecology and Evolution from the University of California – Santa Cruz, won NANPA’s emerging photographer award, and is an associate fellow with the International League of Conservation Photographers.

-Philosophy: My photography is my best tool for doing what I cared about most, conserving and protecting wildlife in peril (I do this through normal photographic techniques as well as with my unique SLR camera traps).
-I focus on highlighting the critical need for more conservation efforts through my images.
-Not only do I want to show the pure awesomeness of the species, but I also like to show the threats they face while portraying the people who are fighting to stop these same problems.
-I am a strong believer of partnerships and I treasure all of the amazing people and conservation groups I have had the pleasure to work with.
+Philosophy: My photography is my best tool for doing what I care about most, conserving and protecting wildlife in peril.
+I am also a strong believer of partnerships and I treasure all of the dedicated people and conservation groups I have had the pleasure to work with.
 I truly feel, that by working together, we can make the necessary differences for the wild animals we love so much.

 In terms of what I am willing to do to get the picture, its easy, the welfare of the animal comes first, everything else is secondary.